AkServerStorage/AkServer/README.md

 >
 > better than paid tools
 >
-> Paid version : Reach me out  - complelte customized tool as per your requirement, no if no buts will be asked .
+> Paid version : Reach me out  - complete customized tool as per your requirement, no if no buts will be asked .
 Mechanical engineer sells solutions not questions.
 >
 > Join me."_